angusm/code-test-sep-2017/notes.md

 - Store strings in constants:
   - Allows for changing string values in a centralized place
   - Better supports automatic refactoring tools
+  - Make an exception for one-time use values (such as module names) to avoid cluttering up the code with variables.

 Action Items and Takeaways
 ----